LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/studio.rst

    $ git clone https://github.com/chrisbay/communication-log.git

 Now you can respond to Control!
-Open the ``index.html`` file in your editor and add your response to mission control.
+Open the ``communication-log.sln`` file in your editor and add your response to mission control.
 Be creative, the communication can go anywhere!
 Just don't ask your partner what you should write.
 After you finish, commit your change.

+.. admonition:: Note

+   When you open the project folder, you might not be in the same directory as the soloution.
+   You want to open the solution or ``.sln`` file.
+   A quick way to do that from the terminal is to ``cd`` into the folder that is holding the solution and then type ``open .sln``.

 ::